williamx98/WXCP_Twitter/README.md

 - [x] User can pull to refresh.
 (1pt)
 - [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
 (2pts)
 - [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
 (1pt)
+- [x] tab controller is used for mangaging pages
 The following **stretch** features are implemented:

 - [x] The current signed in user will be persisted across restarts.
 (1pt)